There may be hidden costs on every dollar you spend. The Real Cost, a SingSaver Series, uncovers all the unexpected expenses you’re incurring.

 Prefer unlimited cashback with no minimum monthly spends?
 Try the American Express True Cashback card or the Standard Chartered Unlimited card.
 Both give you 1.5% cashback on every dollar you spend.

-SingSaver’s Exclusive Offer: Receive an ErgoTune Classic (worth S$399) or $180 cash when you make a minimum spend of S$500 within the first month of card approval.
-Valid till 17 August 2021.
+SingSaver Exclusive Offer: Receive up to S$200 worth of CapitaVouchers or cash when you make a min. spend of S$500 within 30 days of card approval.
+Valid till 22 Dec 2021.
 T&Cs apply.
-Apply now!

 Read these next: